 A commercial solar decision at a manufacturing facility produces three categories of financial impact.
 The first two are well-understood.
 The third is rarely included in capital evaluations.

-• Tax and incentive structure.
+- Tax and incentive structure.
 The federal Investment Tax Credit at thirty percent (with bonus adders for energy-community and domestic-content qualification under Section 48E), MACRS depreciation, and Illinois Shines REC contracts compound the return.
-These remain available through the July 4, 2026 deadline for safe-harboring under current Treasury guidance and IRS Notice 2018-59.
+The credit remains fully available under current Treasury guidance and IRS Notice 2018-59: a project that established its begin-construction date by July 4, 2026 has until the end of 2030 to be placed in service, and a project starting now must be placed in service by December 31, 2027.

 For most manufacturers serving CPG, automotive, packaging, food and beverage, or specialty chemical buyers, the third category is the one that changes the answer.